cirocosta/read-in-future-ce/README.md

 ---------

 For the full development environment it will also be required to install NodeJS and then run `npm install` for getting all of the dependencies.
+It is also important to run `$ grunt` for building the minified files and linting the JS.

 Considerations